 Emily is a native of Tennessee whose family has always farmed, but her interest in agriculture was really sparked in elementary school when she started showing market lambs through 4-H and continued showing livestock through high school.
 She became involved in livestock judging at the start of her 4-H career, and her family raised club lambs for a short time.
 After earning a degree in animal science at University of Tennessee, she came to Iowa to attend Law School at Drake University in Des Moines, which was one of only three schools in the country at the time with an agriculture-focused law program.

-She has served as government relations manager at Iowa Corn for two years, working with farmer members to gather input and develop policies to represent them.
+She serves as government relations manager at Iowa Corn, working with farmer members to gather input and develop policies to represent them.
 She also works to develop and coordinate grassroots advocacy efforts for issues important to corn growers, as well as managing the Iowa Corn Growers Association PAC.

 Emily and her husband, Sean, live in Ankeny.

 1. How does an organization like Iowa Corn drive innovation in the state?

 Iowa Corn is comprised of the Iowa Corn Promotion Board® (ICPB) and Iowa Corn Growers Association® (ICGA).
 Both organizations work on the joint mission to create opportunities for long-term Iowa corn grower profitability.